Animatect/Prism2_PluginFusion/Docs/Rendering.md

 ### **Status Color:**
 When an ImageRender is initially added to the State Manager, the button is red which indicates that the Saver does not exist in the Comp.
 Clicking the red "SetRenderNode" button will add the linked Saver and configure its filepath using Prism's project structure.
 The button will then turn Green indicating that the Saver is correctly configured and linked to the ImageRender state.

 If the state's name does not match the Saver's name (and thus the correct filepath), the button will display Orange.
-For example after changing the Identifier name, this will then not match the linked Saver and it will turn Orange.
+For example, after changing the Identifier name, this will then not match the linked Saver and it will turn Orange.
 Clicking the button will then reconfigure the Saver with the new name and the button will display Green.

 RED:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Saver does not exist<br/>
 ORANGE:&nbsp;&nbsp;&nbsp;Saver name does not match the State Identifier<br/>